privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 * Seller's ad service returns the encrypted [AuctionResult][84] back to the client.
     * Contextual ad and / or encrypted ProtectedAudienceInput will be sent back to the client.
-In case the contextual ad wins, a fake encrypted [AuctionResult][84] will be sent in response.
+In case the contextual ad wins, a padded (chaff) but encrypted [AuctionResult][84] will be sent in response.

-* Seller code in publisher web page or app receives the response from seller's ad service and passes the encrypted [AuctionResult][84] (`auction_result_ciphertext`) to the client.
+* Seller's code in publisher web page or app receives the response from seller's ad service and passes the encrypted [AuctionResult][84] (`auction_result_ciphertext`) to the client.